BIRTH AND BREASTFEEDING

 How was that journey for your baby out from the cozy hot tub?

-- If it was a long labor, it wore you out and probably wore out your little one too.
+- If it was a long labor, it wore you out.
+It probably wore out your little one too.

 - I worked with a mom, years ago, whose baby was soooo sleepy.
 She was an experienced mom, so she knew how breastfeeding worked.
 Her little dude just wouldn’t wake up or suck on a finger, or really, anything else.
 She went home without him feeding, even once.
 I called her the next day, and she said he finally woke up and nursed all night long.
 I then found out that she had morphine when she was in early labor.
 It was one of those, “Duh!” moments for me.

 - Was the birth by c-section?
-We know those babies take longer to get going with breastfeeding.
+We know those babies take longer to get going with breastfeeding (Source).

 - Epidural?
-This is another thing that can cause a slow start to breastfeeding.
+This is another thing that can cause a slow start for breastfeeding (Source).